Enshepherd/New-Way-To-Rank-Players/README.md

 To view the data, ensure that you have microsoft excel.
 You can view the code three seperate ways.

-First, You can download R and then Rstudio.
+First, You can download R and then Rstudio (see https://www.r-project.org/).

-Second, You can download Anaconda and use the built in R add-on.
+Second, You can download Anaconda and use the built in R add-on (see https://www.anaconda.com/download).

-Third, You can download VS code (or an equivalent).
+Third, You can download VS code (or an equivalent, https://code.visualstudio.com/download ).

 ***Final Comments***